HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 You must [contact our support team](https://system.hyperviewhq.com/helpdesk) to get access to the latest vendor configuration software and documentation.
 :::

 - The Gateway uses port 5656/TCP for management and configuration.
 The configuration must be done using the supplied tool.
-It is strongly recommended that the tool be on the same network segment as the Gateway to minimize network related issues.
+It is strongly recommended that the tool be on the same network segment as the Gateway to minimize network-related issues.

 :::{note}
 To configure a network adapter so that it is on the same subnet as the AssetTracker hardware, it is recommended to follow these steps:

 1. Run (Win+R) ncpa.cpl to open the Network Connections applet
-2. Right-Click and select Properties for the ethernet adapter
+2. Right-Click and select Properties for the Ethernet adapter
 3. Open the Properties for Internet Protocol Version 4 (TCP/IPv4)
 4. Select "Use the following IP address:"
 	- IP Address: 192.168.100.### (where ### is an available IP address)